fearfulsmtry/litany-of-horror/_posts/2025-08-04-aswang-part-i.md

 Anna didn’t respond.

 She didn’t mention how Belen’s skin didn’t seem to wrinkle when she moved.
 Or how the shadows behind her didn’t quite match the angle of the sun.
-Or how, just before she left, the rosary in her pocket had grown warm.
-Not hot.
-Not burning.

-Just warm.
-Like it was warning her.

 ---